 Investment options

 Because you choose where you open an IRA, you’re able to ensure that your IRA provider has the investment types you want.
-401(k) investment offerings, meanwhile, are chosen by your employer, so they may be more limited.
+401(k) investment offerings, on the other hand, are chosen by your employer, so they may be more limited.

 Contribution limits